artsiomfando/rsschool-cv/cv.md

 ## Language

-English B2.
+English, B2.
 I successfully completed Streamline English Course at Upper Intermediate level in 2019.

 I'd been working in the sport journalism for 10 years before last autumn (last 3 years as a Deputy Editor-in-chief of "Pressball", the most popular sport edition and web site in Belarus).
 My duties included correspondence with different foreign structures (for instance, International Olympic committee) and business trips, where I had an opportunity to apply language skills and keep it active.
 Besides, I translated some own essays for international competition (The AIPS Sport Media Awards).